Alpha1zln/AICTE-EDUNET-EY-NextGen-Internship-P6-Week1/README.md

                             Copy code
                             git remote add origin https://github.com/username/repository-name.git

+                            or
+                            Replace / Update the Remote URL :
+                            If you want to change the remote origin to a different repository, use the following command:

+                            bash
+                            Copy code
+                            git remote set-url origin https://github.com/username/new-repo.git

                             c.
 Verify the Remote Repository
                                 Use git remote -v to confirm the remote has been added successfully: